Asia-Pacific needs 20,000 new aircraft by 2044

 Monthly flights as at October more than doubled from about 106,000 to 255,000, while monthly seats nearly trebled in the same period, from 18.5 million seats to 50.3 million.

-However, narrowbody seat capacity – that is, seat availability on single-aisle planes such as Boeing 737 and Airbus A320 – has not recovered since the Covid-19 pandemic, said Boeing.
+However, narrow-body seat capacity – that is, seat availability on single-aisle planes such as Boeing 737 and Airbus A320 – has not recovered since the Covid-19 pandemic, noted Boeing.

-For routes under 5,600 km, SEA single-aisle capacity in terms of available seat kilometres – which measure airlines’ carrying capacity – fell 6 per cent.
+For routes under 5,600 km, single-aisle capacity in terms of available seat kilometres – which measure airlines’ carrying capacity – fell 6 per cent in South-east Asia.
 This compares with an 8 per cent increase in all of Asia.

-SEA also has the second-oldest narrowbody fleet in the world at an average age of 10.5 years.
-The larger Asia-Pacific single-aisle fleet clocks in at an average age of 9.6 years.
+South-east Asia also has the second-oldest narrow-body fleet in the world at an average age of 10.5 years.
+The larger Apac single-aisle fleet clocks in at an average age of 9.6 years.

-Boeing forecast that SEA will need 5,000 new planes by 2044.
-About 80 per cent will be narrowbodies such as the 737 and A320, 19 per cent of planes will be widebodies such as the Boeing 777X, and 1 per cent will be freighters such as Singapore Airlines’ future Airbus A350F and regional jets such as Scoot’s Embraer E190-E2.
+Boeing forecast that South-east Asia will need 5,000 new planes by 2044.
+About 80 per cent will be narrow-bodies such as the 737 and A320, 19 per cent of planes will be wide-bodies such as the Boeing 777X, and 1 per cent will be freighters such as Singapore Airlines’ future Airbus A350F and regional jets such as Scoot’s Embraer E190-E2.

 Decoding Asia newsletter: your guide to navigating Asia in a new global order.
 Sign up here to get Decoding Asia newsletter.
 Delivered to your inbox.
 Free.